 Ever wonder why different people respond to tough events in different ways?
-Why some people seem to be more resilient in the face of stress than others?
+Why some people seem to be more resilient in the face of stress and burnout than others?

 As we follow news of the coronavirus pandemic devastating cities around our world, many of us are consumed with fear and worry.
 We’re finding it hard to sleep and tough to concentrate.
-According to the CDC, how we respond often depends on our unique backgrounds and our communities.
+How we respond often depends on our unique backgrounds and our communities.

-When it comes to general anxiety and stress, more than 35 years of research point to one clear difference in our ability to be resilient during hardships: our tendency to ruminate.
+When it comes to general anxiety, stress and burnout, more than 35 years of research point to one clear difference in our ability to be resilient during hardships: our tendency to ruminate.

 The tendency to ruminate — to continue to churn over emotional upsets — is a key determinant of whether you become stressed or not.